a2sysml/a2sysml.github.io/README.md

 ## Development:

 We use Zola and Markdown to generate/dev serve (w/ hot reloading) the website.
+We use Tailwind for styling.

 Ensure you have Docker installed to be able to generate/dev serve.

 On every push to main, GA will run and build the website and deploy to GitHub Pages.

-See scripts folder for generate/dev serve.
+To get started, run: `npm i && npm run watch`.

+If you are updating a lot of styles, you can run tailwind in watch mode.

 ## Broken Links:

 I'd like to track if any links are broken.
 GitHub Pages allows me to specify a 404 page.
 If I can specifically tag analytics to that page and extract the url, I should be able to tell what links are broken and what pages should exist (according to the users typing those links in).

+## Accessibility:

+Accessibility needs to be addressed eventually.

+## Todo:

+- figure out why image does not show on deployed website
+- finish main page content (add card for next meetup time)
+- finish contact page (just add email, google form for feedback)
+- finish updates page (just make links clickable)
+- conform styles to brand guidelines